Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 \subsubsection{Action and viscosity: Viscosity as a density of action}

 As we said in section~\ref{sec1}, a mechanical quantity of the form $Q(x-3,y)$ can always be thought as a 3D density of the quantity $Q(x,y)$.
 This is famously true for the density itself, which is a mass-density and the template for all the others.
 This is also true for the stress, which can be understood as a density of energy, as we saw with Eq.~\ref{ESigma}.
 It is also true in less traditional cases, as with the viscosity $\eta\equiv Q(2-3,-1)$, which can be thought of as a density of action $H\equiv Q(2,-1)$.
 Take water as an example.
 Water has a viscosity around $\eta\simeq 10^{-3}$~Pa.s (where 1~Pa.s$\equiv$1~kg.m$^{-1}$.s$^{-1}$).
 A water molecule has a radius around $\ell\simeq 1$~\r{A}.
 So if we multiply the viscosity by the typical volume of a water molecule we get an action: $H\simeq \eta \ell^3 \simeq 10^{-33}$~J.s.
-This value is not far from the quantum of action, $\hbar\simeq 10^{-34}$~J.s, so the viscosity of water almost corresponds to one quantum of action per molecule.
-This fascinating approach to viscosity has been developed in a recent paper by~\citet{Trachenko2020}, and it shines a new light on the relationship between the macroscopic concept of viscosity and its quantum underpinning at the microscopic scale.
+This value is not far from the quantum of action, $\hbar\simeq 10^{-34}$~J.s, so the viscosity of water almost corresponds to one quantum of action per molecule. \Maf{Although this link between viscosity and action is here only sketched by rough orders of magnitude, it can be formalized more rigorously, as exemplified in a recent paper by~\citet{Trachenko2020}. }